 This makes the float touch the roof of the chamber, closing the poppet valve as air enters the water pipe, the chamber accumulates under the roof of the chamber.

 Due to air pressure, the float is pulled down and the poppet valve is open to allow air to escape.

 As air moves out of the chamber, the water level in the chamber rises, causing the float to stop working so that the poppet valve is closed.

 This action is repeated whenever air accumulates in the pipe.

 Reflux valves are also called check or non-return valves in which water moves only one direction is an automatic device.

 When there is a regular flow in water, the value rotates around the axis to maintain the flow of water.

-When the water flow is reduced or stopped, this valve is set to prevent the backflow of water, hence it is also called a non-returning valve.
+When the water flow is reduced or stopped, this valve is set to prevent the backflow of water hence it is also called a non-returning valve.

-When the pumps stop providing water to the pipe; due to this valve, the remaining water in the pipeline is not allowed to return to the pump, it is protected from any such damage.
+Due to this valve, the remaining water in the pipeline is not allowed to return to the pump, it is protected from any such damage.

 They are handy at the point where polluted water systems and potable water systems are interlinked.